Ember-SC/bloggr-cli/README.md

 ember server
 ```

-and use your favorite *recent* browser to http://localhost:4200
+and use your favorite *recent* browser to [http://localhost:4200](http://localhost:4200).
+You should see "Welcome to Ember.js".

 ### Building the App